Ramayya Vasthavayya: Marketing

-Home Media
+Home media

 Aditya Videos released the DVD and Blu-ray of the film in India and an online version was uploaded by them in YouTube on 20 February 2014.
 The film's satellite rights were acquired by Zee Telugu for an undisclosed price.
 The film's worldwide television premiere happened on 16 March 2014.
 The film's overseas DVD was released in NTSC format on 21 March 2014 by Bhavani Videos while the Blu-ray Disc released two days later.
 The film's official online release in YouTube received a tremendous response.
 It received 1.2 million views in two days and increased day by day, becoming highly successful online.

 Reception

 The Times of India wrote "The film is packaged entirely around its hero with NTR looking uber cool and as stylish as ever.
 He got into the skin of the character and has delivered a fantastic performance to shoulder the film.
 All in all, Ramayya Vasthavayya's first half is a fun-ride as you see NTR in his elements.
 However, the second half could be a disappointment."
 The Hindu wrote "Until a few minutes before the interval, you’re left looking beneath the surface of the comedy, songs and romance to see what the film is trying to communicate to you.
 And post interval, when the film takes you into a rural hamlet and recalls an ill-fated past followed by revenge, there’s way too much bloodshed that leaves you numb.
 Watch this film if you are an NTR fan."
 Sify wrote "Can watch it for its first half and for NTR.
 Other than that, the movie is just another routine revenge drama that fails to impress" and rated it 2.75/5.
 IANS called the film "a hero-worshipping, fan-appealing film that gets almost everything in the book of filmmaking wrong" in its review.

-123telugu stated "Ramayya Vasthavayya is a stylish mass entertainer that showcases all of NTR’s abilities very well.
-The superb first half is a big asset.
-A predictable and below par second half is a slight let down.
-However, the film should work well at the Box Office and NTR's fans will be a delighted lot" and rated the film 3.25/5.
-Oneindia Entertainment stated "Ramayya Vasthavayya is purely a mass masala entertainer that will impress all classes of audiences.
-Junior NTR's acting, Harish [sic] direction, Shruti Haasan's glamour and Thaman's music stand out in the film.
-It is a brilliant treat from Dil Raju team."
-IndiaGlitz wrote "In telling an outdated and damn predictable story, Harish Shankar S committed one blunder after another.
-His only trump card was a romantic NTR, who is seen imitating Dev Anand here and Victory Venkatesh there.
-A paper-thin storyline is the least of Ramayya's imperfections.
-Too much violence in the second half rips it of entertainment value" and rated the film 2.75/5.